 Museum of Aviation in Warner Robins

 The Museum of Aviation is the second largest museum in the United States Air Force and is located on 51 acres right next to Robins Air Force Base.
 The museum has four large buildings that house various classic airplanes, missiles and exhibits, and it also has an outdoor field of planes.
 The Eagle Building and the Century of Flight Hangar are the two biggest spaces — filled with restored aircraft and exhibits.
 Many of the planes are restored on site.
-For those who want to know more, there are several self-guided tours you can download from the website before your visit.
+There are several self-guided tours you can download from the website before your visit.

 Fernbank Science Center in Atlanta